At the center of world commerce and trade

 Colorado’s five largest trading partners for goods are:

-Denver International Airport currently offers 20 nonstop international flights in 9 countries, including the daily nonstop to Tokyo launched in 2013, and most recently, nonstop destinations to Munich, Panama City, and Guadalajara.
-The Guadalajara flight launched in July 2014 and nonstop service to Panama City commenced in December 2014 and was replaced with seasonal service in October 2015.
-Nonstop flights to Munich will start in May 2016.
+Denver International Airport currently offers 20 nonstop international flights in 9 countries, including the daily nonstop to Tokyo launched in 2013, and most recently, nonstop destinations to Munich (May 2016), Montreal (June 2016) Panama City (seasonal service commenced in October 2015), and Guadalajara (July 2014).